Streams data flow: ingest (RTMP/SRT/WHIP/TUS2) → transcode → CMAF over MoQT → signed playback to browsers and native SDKs.

 Ingest

 The publish side accepts four ingest protocols.
-Each live input declares itsingest kind (rtmp, srt, whip, or fmp4); VOD uses TUS2.
+Each live input declares itsingest kind (rtmp, srt, whip, or fmp4).
+VOD uses TUS2.

 - RTMP